splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

    metric_name:sc4snmp.IF-MIB.ifInUcastPkts: 47512921
 ```

-Note, that only fields specified in `varBinds` are actively polled form the device.
-In case of `profile_with_one_metric`
+Only fields specified in `varBinds` are actively polled from the device.
+In the case of the `profile_with_one_metric`
-shown above, the textual fields `ifAdminStatus`, `ifDescr`, `ifIndex`, `ifOperStatus` and `ifPhysAddress` are taken from
+shown previously, the textual fields `ifAdminStatus`, `ifDescr`, `ifIndex`, `ifOperStatus` and `ifPhysAddress` are taken from
 the database cache, which is updated on every `walk` process.
-This is fine for the most of the cases, as things like
+This is fine in most cases, as values such as
-MAC address, interface type or interface status shouldn't change frequently if ever.
+MAC address, interface type, or interface status shouldn't change frequently if at all.

-If you want to keep `ifOperStatus` and `ifAdminStatus` up to date all the time, define profile like:
+If you want to keep `ifOperStatus` and `ifAdminStatus` up to date all the time, define profile using the following example:

 ```yaml
 profile_with_one_metric: